Indiana Other Deductions

 Lesser of the amount of the;

-If you and your spouse both received civil service annuities, you may each take this deduction for a maximum of $4,000 (no more than $2,000 per qualifying person), provided you both meet the age requirement.
-This deduction is available only to the annuitant and is not available to the annuitant’s beneficiary.
+If you and your spouse both received civil service annuities, you may each take this deduction for a maximum of $16,000 per qualifying person.
+Each of you must figure your deduction separately.

-For more information about this deduction, see Income Tax Information Bulletin #6.
+For more information about this deduction, see IT-40 Instructions on page 18.

 Disability Retirement Deduction